CRIS 2020 is organised by euroCRIS in cooperation with the Cyprus University of Technology (CUT).

 System providers are invited to submit contributions for a specific business session.
 Providers and initiatives as well as EC projects are invited to showcase their products in an exhibition.

-Proposals for exhibition and business presentations should be sent email@example.com before March 31 2020
+Proposals for exhibition and business presentations should be sent to firstname.lastname@example.org before March 31 2020

-Details about the conference programme will be available soon
+Details about the conference programme will be announced later.

 The registration will be opened soon.